 Your Momentum G-Class Travel Trailer is equipped with two independent electrical systems.
 One system is 120-volt 60hz AC power, the other system is 12-volt DC power.
 The electrical equipment and associated circuitry are engineered into a dedicated system specific to your RV.
-All installations meet or exceed industry standards applicable on the date of manufacture.
+All installations meet exceed industry standards applicable on the date of manufacture.

-Changes or additions made after delivery may result in a hazardous condition.
-Adding fixed appliances or making unauthorized changes is NOT recommended.
+- A hazardous condition may result from changes or additions to RV electrical system made after delivery. - Adding fixed appliances or making unauthorized changes is NOT recommended. - ONLY a qualified electrical technician should perform service or modifications on the RV electrical system.

-Service and/or modification of the RV electrical system should only be performed by qualified electrical technicians.